3052/blog/2025-08/chatBot/claude-sonnet/readme.md

 ### BaseURL Resolution
 - Resolve `BaseURL` elements hierarchically: MPD → Period → AdaptationSet → Representation
 - Use starting base URL: `http://test.test/test.mpd`
+- Use only net/url.URL.ResolveReference for all URL resolution (no other packages or logic)

 ### SegmentTemplate Support
 - Support SegmentTemplate at both AdaptationSet and Representation levels